Build Katzenpost from source

 source thin_client/.venv/bin/activate

-A successful run indicates that kpclientd is connected, the PKI document has been retrieved, and the network is producing consensus.
+A successful run indicates that kpclientd is connected, the PKI document has been retrieved, the network is producing consensus, and the courier and replicas are reachable.
+The remainder of the suite (pytest with no arguments) covers tombstones, copy commands, and the various error paths.